 Mentoring goals are the long-term and short-term goals that the mentee sets for himself or herself.
 The long-term goals tend to be a larger goal (e.g. become a stronger leader) and the short-term goals are the “mini” goals that need to happen along the way in order to achieve the big goal (e.g. take part in a webinar series on developing leadership skills).

 The mentee gets the final say on the goals, but he or she should seek input from the mentor.
 The first couple of meetings should involve this goal-setting discussion.

 How many goals should a mentee aim for?

 Like so many things in life, it depends.
 Be realistic.
 The most successful mentoring relationships are ones where both the mentor and mentee believe the mentee is making progress, not feeling overwhelmed or disappointed.

-How do you break down a big goal into mini-goals?
+How do you break down big mentee goals into mini-goals?

 Goal setting is an art, not a science.
 Everyone has their own strategy for making and achieving goals.
 That said, most of us can likely agree that the way to achieve big goals is to break them down into smaller parts.
 The nature of the mentoring relationship—the fact that it lasts 9-12 months—makes it ideal for setting mini-goals.